Earth and Environmental Sciences

 My research uses records from ancient glacial ice to answer questions about the Earth's climate system.
 The oldest ice on Earth is contained in the Greenland (over 100,000 years old) and Antarctic (over 800,000 years old) ice caps.
 As this ice accumulated slowly (from fallen snow in places where it's too cold to ever melt) year after year, it recorded environmental conditions such as temperature (in oxygen and hydrogen isotopes) and windiness (in the amount and grain size of dust particles).
 One very special attribute of glacial ice as a geologic record is that it also records past atmospheric composition.
 When snow gets transformed to ice in a glacier (via slow recrystallization under pressure of overlying snow), some of the air present in the snow gets trapped in bubbles in the ice.
 Because of this trapped ancient air, we now know how greenhouse gases have varied in the atmosphere for the last 800,000 years.

-One main direction of my current research is reconstructing past carbon monoxide (CO) concentrations.
+One main direction of my current research is reconstructing past carbon monoxide (CO) concentrations and stable isotopic composition.
 CO is a highly reactive gas and is a major sink of atmospheric hydroxyl radicals (OH), which serve as the "cleansing agent" of the atmosphere.
 Through its impact on OH, CO concentration in the atmosphere can have a profound influence on the lifetimes of other gases and on atmospheric chemistry in general.
 For example, increasing CO may cause a drop in OH.
 OH is what removes methane (CH4) from the atmosphere, so increasing CO may cause an accompanying increase in atmospheric CH4, which is a powerful greenhouse gas.
+CO stable isotopes help with understanding the changes in the individual sources and sinks of CO.

 Another main direction of my research is using carbon-14 of ancient atmospheric CH4 to understand past changes in the global CH4 budget.
 Carbon-14 is an excellent tracer for distinguishing between biospheric (e.g., wetlands, animals) and geologic (clathrates, natural gas seeps) CH4 emissions.
 My recent work using ancient ice samples from the Greenland ice sheet margin showed that a large and rapid increase in atmospheric CH4 concentration which happened about 11,600 years ago in association with a large and rapid warming event was likely due to increased CH4 emissions from wetlands in response to the warming.